endymion1818/deliciousreverie/src/pages/post/updated-typeface-introducing-skybird.md

-+++
+---
-date = "2016-04-28T15:21:21+01:00"
+categories:
-draft = false
+- design
-title = "Updated Typeface: Introducing Skybird" description = "So a few weeks' ago I discovered a very small but excellently designed typeface from a Phitra Design called Skybird.
-I decided almost at once that I would use it on deliciousreverie, and replace the old typeface, Vollkorn from Google Fonts" categories = [
+date: "2016-04-28T15:21:21+01:00"
-  "design"
+description: So a few weeks' ago I discovered a very small but excellently designed typeface from a Phitra Design called Skybird.
+I decided almost at once that I would use it on deliciousreverie, and replace the old typeface, Vollkorn from Google Fonts
-]
+draft: false
-tags = [
+tags:
-    "typography",
+- typography
-]
+title: 'Updated Typeface: Introducing Skybird'
-+++
+---

 **So a few weeks' ago I discovered a very small but excellently designed typeface from a Phitra Design called [Skybird](http://phitradesign-fonts.com/#skybird "Phitra Design - Skybird").** I decided almost at once that I would use it on deliciousreverie, and replace the old typeface, Vollkorn from Google Fonts.